Meet Our Team

 This is a picture my best friend took on a day when we heard sad news and processed together by making bouquets in her garden.

 When things are hard I like to go for walks around the neighborhood and look around at the plants and the sky and gather little bouquets while listening to music.
 I also love to take hot baths with soaking salts and essential oils and journal or read in the water.

 If neither of those things are enough, or if they are plenty and I still want more I like to dance with Sarah (especially to Beyonce).

 I graduated from Wellesley College in a bedsheet and a scarf.
-With just a few days’ notice to leave campus as COVID encroached upon our home, the senior class did all of our traditions — and our own graduation ceremony (with flowers instead of diplomas) — in one day.
+With just a few days’ notice to leave campus as a pandemic encroached upon our home, the senior class did all of our traditions — and our own graduation ceremony (with flowers instead of diplomas) — in one day.